HowToOpenScience/LevelsOfContainerization/level_3/README.md

 For testing purposes, you may want to rebuild the container from scratch to test whether or not you are making any assumptions.
 This can be done using `Ctrl (Cmd) + Shift + P` to open up the program menu and selecting `Dev Containers: Rebuild and Reopen in Container` or `Dev Containers: Rebuild without Cache and Reopen in Container` if you want to remove any cached image files and redownload them.

 To see what dev containers are currently available, along with any volumes, you can open up the `Remote Explorer` tab on the sidebar (the computer with the `><` symbol), having the tab on top next to the text selected as `Dev Containers`.
 You can remove containers and volumes here by right clicking and selecting `Remove Container` or `Remove`, respectively.

+## Disclaimers

+While this does have some of the same issues as Level 2, the main issue is resource management.
+If your machine is not powerful enough to run a virtual environment, it may be arbitrarily slow to execute.
+However, this limitation is slowly getting phased out, as most laptops around the average price range can support running a virtual environment without issue.